Smoke Rings (album): Reception

 The album's sides were titled Big Hit of, with the year released after; Smoke Rings features songs from 1936 to 1943.
 This could be misleading: According to Joel Whitburn, the four songs by bandleaders Benny Goodman, Tommy Dorsey, Larry Clinton and Glenn Miller were all number one hits.
 Ellington's "I Got It Bad" hit only the 17th position, while Artie Shaw's "All The Things You Are" and Freddy Martin's "Intermezzo" placed inside the top ten, at numbers 8 and 7 respectively.
 Kaye's version of "Moon Love" did not chart.

 Despite the fact sister album Up Swing charted, Smoke Rings did not.
-Billboard magazine described the album in April 1944 as featuring "sentimental oldies".
+Billboard described the album in April 1944 as featuring "sentimental oldies".
 Both releases may have been to make up for lost sales:

 Victor's cancellation of the contracts to Oklahoma and Carmen Jones was a solid sock, as the Oklahoma album has sold almost 300,000 copies, the greatest album sale in the history of the disk biz.